Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ### Dynamic and ExpandoObject

-Any use for casting, call of props, and methods on them breaches the C# type approach.
-However, it could be a valid workaround for return values of methods, which throw only, to be used in ternary expressions.
+Any use for casting, call of props, and methods on them breaches the C# sttong typed.
+However, it could be a valid workaround or hack when nothing else helps.
+(For return values of methods, which throw only, to be used in ternary expressions.)
+LINK!!

 ### Dubious `sealed`

-There's no reason to seal a class but to show some mistrust in colleagues.
-It's an arguable practice when exposing/exporting a library/module.
+There's no reason to seal a class but to show a degree of mistrust in colleagues.
+It's also an arguable practice when exposing/exporting a library.
+Resulting in crooked aggregation WORKAROUND.

 ## Syntax